 Your One Stop for Poster Presentations

-The information on this page is for creating a poster.
-Templates for PowerPoint Slides are on the Guidelines, Policies & Templates Page.
+Note: SU branded PowerPoint presentation templates are on the Guidelines, Policies & Templates Page.

-Include a reference for citations on your poster.
-If you don’t want to use space on your poster for references, just a sentence at the bottom that says “References Available Separately” then print a reference sheet for visitors to pick up.
+To avoid using valuable poster space for references, add a sentence along the bottom that says “References Available Separately” then print a reference sheet for visitors to pick up.
 Check out Adding References to a Poster from The Oxford University Press.

 - Title: Use 68-72 point font size readable from 10 feet (3 meters)